Covasna County: Economy

 (477,199,849 EUR) turnover, with a staggering 10.78% increase in volume compared to the preceding year's income.

 One of Covasna County's main industrial sectors is the ready-made garment industry, where processing companies are owned by German investors, who started to establish first brown-field investments in 1992, and since then they operate nine factories producing yearly 5 million trousers for brands like Bosch, Meyer, and Wegener.
 Other privately owned companies in the field of textiles, producing different articles; some of them have their own brand, while the others work in lohn systems.

 In 2015 the Schweighoffer Holzindustrie started, after investing 150 million EUR in a new plant for primary wood processing.
 With the rich forested areas, Covasna has a long tradition of sawn timber export and production of furniture and other finished wooden products.
 Recently created the ProWood Cluster in the interest of the industry.

-A few years ago automotive industry suppliers were established, with two new plants producing steering wheels and electric circuits for vehicles.
-The automotive industry suppliers from Covasna and neighboring Braşov are offers a vast pallet of competitive products, from boards for Mercedes cars to Airbus helicopters, while having a good potential for growth.
-Nevertheless, is important to mention Poliprod, the French owned family business of Champrenaut Group involved in steel work, locksmithery, welding, machining or the major producer of electric ceramic heaters in Eastern Europe, member of the Canadian Delta Group.
-This industry can build up its workforce with new students from the large technical university in Brasov.
+A few years ago, automotive suppliers established two new plants in the region, producing steering wheels and electrical components for vehicles.
+Companies in Covasna and neighboring Brașov offer a wide range of competitive products, from circuit boards for Mercedes vehicles to components for Airbus helicopters, and have strong growth potential.
+Other notable companies include Poliprod, a French-owned family business within the Champrenaut Group specializing in steelwork, locksmithing, welding, and machining, and a leading Eastern European manufacturer of electric ceramic heaters that is part of Canada’s Delta Group.
+The sector can further expand its workforce by recruiting graduates from Brașov’s major technical university.

 Covalact is a well-known national dairy product brand, now owned by Dutch investors.
 Another milk processing plant is under brand Olympus, with Greek investors, establishing its headquarters in the county.

 Meat processing companies are the Bertis and Toro Impex, who are regionally active players, while the Norvegian Orkla food producing network has a meat canning plant in Covasna.

 Dunapack, a member of the Austrian Prizhorn, supplies corrugated cardboard boxes to almost all industry branches, from FMCG to fruit, vegetables, and electronics.

-While IT&C as an industry sector is in emerging state, Covasna County's strategy for development plans to use this field of activity as one pillar for development.
-Many new start-ups are in the area successful deploying large projects for sound international companies.
+While IT&C as an industry sector is in an emerging state, Covasna County's strategy for development plans to use this field of activity as a pillar for development.
+Many new start-ups in the area deploy large projects for international companies.
 Many young technicians arrive from universities.

 Agriculture represents 4.83% of Covasna County's economy, mainly producing varieties of potatoes, several companies being able to supply selected and packaged crops for hyper-markets.
 Other agricultural products are rapeseed, grains, and cabbage.

 Covasna County, with many mineral water springs, has developed during history a network of spas for treating different health problems, mainly cardio-vascular.
 There is a good potential for development of this field of health and spa tourism.